isomerpages/nlb-discovereads/_events/Book Bugs Rescuers (2022)/Book Bugs: Rescuers of Stories Lost (Main Page).md

 <p class="has-text-right margin--top--xl"><a href="#main-content">Back to top</a></p>

 ### Card Availabilities
 Our Book Bugs are working hard.
 Due to high redemptions, cards may be temporarily  unavailable at some public libraries.
-Look out for a release of shiny cards on 26 December 2022*!
+Look out for a re-release of #46-#50, #56-#60, #66-#70, #76-#80 shiny cards on 26 December 2022*!

 Please note that the availabilities are not updated in realtime.